How To Tax A Car: The Online Car Tax Guide

 How do I get a tax refund when I sell or declare my vehicle off road (SORN)?

-This should happen automatically as when you sell your car as when selling you fill out your V5/VC5 with the new owners details.
+This should happen automatically, as when selling you fill out your V5/VC5 with the new owner’s details.

 This informs the DVLA you are no longer responsible for the tax on that particular vehicle.
 This will also happen automatically when you register your vehicle as off the road (SORN).

 Any months remaining on your car tax will be be refunded.
 A cheque will be sent in the post addressed to the name and address on the vehicle’s V5C document.
 It should arrive in the post after 6 weeks.

 Again, make sure to notify the DVLA as soon as possible after you sell your car to avoid losing any due money.